772435284/Ulab/README.md

 - Send money to the contract
 - More will be updated ...

+## Demo
+- Now the website can be directly accessed through https://772435284.github.io/ (VPN required)

 ## Important Note
 - Created token name: Ubi
 - reward date end: 3 weeks after start